KonstantinosKorovesis/DockerPilot/README.md

 ## The Data Structures and Algorithms used in the code
 **Data Structures:**
-For database, we used SQLite.
-We save the data of the docker containers in two SQLite tables (Table Names: Measurment, DockerInstance).
-In these two tables we save information like names and status of the containers, date of the measurements and other staff usefull for the user of the application.
+For the Database, we used SQLite.
+We save the data of the Docker Containers in two SQLite tables (Table Names: Measurment, DockerInstance) which store information like names, status, creation date of the containers and other data useful in the application.

 **Interfaces:**
 - List